zaiste/zaiste.net/content/programming/javascript/howtos/howto-specify-local-modules-dependencies-in-npm.md

 +++
+title = "How To Specify Local Modules As Dependencies in NPM"
 +++

-# How To Specify Local Modules As Dependencies in NPM

 Use the `file:` in `package.json` directive to specify a local module as a dependency: